 Nonprofit by Planet Baseball Founder Jay Quinn | 501(c)3 EIN: 87-1273863 | Las Terrenas, Dominican Republic

-Never sign contracts to train at MLB academies
+Won’t sign contracts to train at Dominican MLB academies.

 Fly to the USA to play Minor League Baseball

-Most Dominican players who sign professional contracts never leave the island.
-They attend their MLB team’s training academy, and are typically released by 19-20 years old if they do not perform well enough in game situations.
+70% of Dominican players who sign will never leave the island.
+They go to their MLB team’s Dominican training academy, and are released around 19-20 years old when they don’t perform well-enough in games.

-Play even a single Major League Baseball game
+Play even a single game in Major League Baseball

 It doesn't have to be this way.

 The Baseball Island Foundation provides the tools, structure, health services, & guidance that local systems do not, guaranteeing that Dominican youth can achieve their ultimate goal of supporting themselves financially & changing their family’s future, regardless of their success in baseball.